 Moving down to the lower back, hips, elbows and knees makes it even more difficult to distinguish between fibromyalgia and other types of chronic pain conditions.
-There are many conditions associated with chronic pain, so your doctor may confuse symptoms of fibromyalgia with injury or arthritis.
+Your doctor may confuse symptoms of fibromyalgia with injury or arthritis.

 This is particularly true in the elbows and knees.
 The key difference, however, is that the pain is felt inside your kneepad, not in the joint.
 Point pain like this is one of the distinguishing features of the condition.

 The first step with any chronic pain condition is going to your doctor.
-Because there is not an exact standard for fibromyalgia, your doctor must make a diagnosis based on your symptoms.
-The American College of Rheumatology rubric is based off 2 conditions:
+Because there is not an exact standard, your doctor must diagnose fibromyalgia based on your symptoms.
+The American College of Rheumatology rubric is based off 3 diagnostic criteria: